shatanshu3006/shatanshu3006/README.md

 ### Hi there 👋

 - 🔭 I’m currently doing ...
-Competitie Programming.
+Competitive Programming.
 - 🌱 I’m currently learning ...Data Structures and CS Fundamentals.
 - 🤔 I’m looking for help with ...Competitive Programming and DSA, learning resources for the same.
 - 📫 How to reach me: ...E-mail: shatanshubodkhe@gmail.com , Twitter: @shatanshubodkhe